 We have powers to take action against flytipping under the Environmental Protection Act 1990.

-You can also contact the Community Safety Team:
+You can also contact the Environmental Enforcement Team:

 We will need a location and description of what has been dumped.
 It is helpful if you can provide us with a description of the people or vehicles involved.